 Garlic can be planted during autumn, but it can also be done during the early spring period.
 During cooler climates, the planting can be done between September and November.
 February or March is the suitable season in dry areas.
 In areas with high frost, it must be done two weeks after the first fall.
 In hilly regions, the suitable seasons are June- July and October- November.

 Garlic propagates by its cloves.
 Each unit of a garlic bulb is called its clove.
 In some cases, bulbils are produced, which helps in propagation.

 Selection of garlic

 For the planting of garlic, much care must be taken for the selection of cloves with appropriate size.
 Each clove must be of 8 -10 mm in diameter. must be rejected.
 They may produce bulbs of poor quality leading to many losses.
 In general 500 kg of cloves are required per hectare.

 Preparation of the field

 For the cultivation of garlic, the land must be plowed for 4- 5 times to fine tilth.
 It must be ploughed with ridges and furrows at a spacing of 30 cm.
 The cloves must be planted at a spacing of 15×10 cm.

 The cloves must be broken but retaining the papery husk.

 Each clove must be placed such that the wider root portion must face upwards.
 Manual planting is usually done.

 Mulching the field is really a good method to prevent overwintering in cool areas.
 It can be removed during spring.
 The flowers blooming spring must be removed as they would decrease the size of the bulb.
 Garlic requires more nutrition.
-So providing proper nutrients is very important in proper time.
+So providing proper nutrients is very important at proper time.